FAIR image data

 Supporting FAIR image data

-The FAIRification process often begins by recognizing the value of FAIR data and subsequently making adjustments in data acquisition and processing where appropriate.
+The FAIRification process often begins by recognizing the value of FAIR data and subsequently making adjustments in data acquisition, processing and management where appropriate.
 Euro-BioImaging promotes and facilitates the adoption of FAIR practices relevant to image data which get implemented at our Nodes and the Hub.
 To this end, we offer resources, training and 1-on-1 guidance to FAIRify your data in all stages of the data lifecycle – from project planning to data deposition and reuse.
 We also work closely with dedicated image data repositories making important connections between the resources and the users.

 Contact: fairdata@eurobioimaging.eu

-Catalogue of FAIR public image data resources
+Catalogue of FAIR image data resources

-Open BioImage Data (fairdata@eurobioimaging.eu)
+Open BioImage Data (contact: fairdata@eurobioimaging.eu)

 The BioImage Archive: an image deposition database for all microscopy data (from organism to molecular scale) associated with a publication.
 It adopts the recommended metadata for biological images‘ (REMBI) (2)scheme to define metadata, which improves the FAIRness of the data by enhancing interoperability and re-use.